bibendovsky/bstone/README.md

   Enables build for Open Pandora.

 * `BSTONE_USE_PCH`
   If enabled utilizes precompiled headers to speed up the compilation.
-  Note: Visual C++ only

 * `BSTONE_USE_STATIC_LINKING`
   If enabled links modules statically to avoid dependency on system and custom libraries at run-time.